JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

             // Implicit imports for all scripts of this type defaultImports(DependsOn::class, Repository::class)
             jvm {
-                // Use whole classpath as dependencies
-                // Alternatively, you can use specific jars dependenciesFromCurrentContext(wholeClasspath = true)
+                // Extract the whole classpath from context classloader and use it as dependencies dependenciesFromCurrentContext(wholeClasspath = true)
             }
             // Callbacks